vijay03/cs360v-f21/Lab0.md

 An IRET instruction returns from the OS to the application program which made the system call.
 The IRET also makes a change back to User Mode.

+Now, when you continue execution with `c` in gdb, your new breakpoint will be hit.
+You can now examine the registers with `info registers`.

 Observe the register values, and note them down.

 1. Which register contains the return value?
 What is the value you see?
 Is this an address or a constant value?